fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 * Rigidty is about the same as a Shapeoko 3
 * A fun machine that is easy to hack and that has such cheap strucutral components that you will not be afraid to play around, crash and experiement with.
 * A trojan horse!
 Once you have this is on your house, you or your organization will be hooked, and if you fabricate a longer bed, you can reuse the gantry and all the electronics for a super cheap 1220mm x 2440mm work area machine.
+* Wood creeps a bit over time.
+Expect about 1-2mm sag along a 1000m axis span.
+* A wood Humphrey requires more frequent and careful tuning than a metal Humphrey.

 ### BOM